streebs/data-structures-and-algorithms/searching/readme.md

 recursive binary search(not in array): 498ns
 ```

-# Run This Program
+### Run This Program
 This program has been compiled on a linux os for x86 architecture.
-The executable is located in this directory as dynarray.exe you can run it with the following command:
+The executable is located in this directory as search.exe you can run it with the following command:
 ```sh
 ./searching/search.exe
 ```